Information on Coronavirus Impact

 Learn More About Our COVID - 19 Protocols

 Homewatch CareGivers will continue to focus on providing high-quality care for our clients.
-Home-based care for disabled persons, seniors, adults, and children are considered essential services during this time of crisis, and we’re still here for you and your home care needs.
+Home-based care for disabled persons, seniors, adults, and children are considered essential services during a time of crisis, and we’re still here for you and your home care needs.

 Caregivers and agency staff are encouraged to participate in vaccination programs when available to them, through local and state vaccination protocols.
 Click here for CDC information.
 For inquiries about vaccination plans at our independently owned locations, click here to locate the office nearest you.

 Concerns for those in need of caregiving services are completely understandable so rest assured that the Centers for Disease Control and Prevention (CDC) guidelines and best practices are being followed so care can continue.
 Professional caregivers have always been trained to take measures to minimize the spread of illnesses and promote safe caregiving.
 This practice continues and is more important than ever when dealing with high-risk situations such as a pandemic or even during flu season.

 We continue to follow CDC recommendations and protocols--in addition to existing infection control policies and procedures already in place—are being implemented:

 Caregiver Wellness Checks

 The standard process for Homewatch CareGivers is as follows: Through different communication routes, (mobile app, text messaging, email) a caregiver is asked: Are you sick, do you have a fever or cough, have you had close contact with an individual(s) diagnosed or under quarantine for COVID-19?
 If a caregiver answers “yes” to any of these questions, they are to contact the office immediately and are instructed to contact their physician or local health department for a consultation.

 - Caregivers are also instructed to stay at home when sick and must report this to the office when they are feeling ill.
-Although this is standard policy on illness, it is even more important to minimize the spread of COVID-19.
+Although this is standard policy on illness, it is even more important to minimize the spread of COVID-19 and its variants.

 - Caregivers will be asked if they have a “return to work order” before being assigned back to shifts with clients.